-Love is in the air – or maybe that’s just the scent of over-priced chocolates and baked goods.
+From Heart’s Delight, Newfoundland and Labrador, to Rose Lake, British Columbia, Canadians around the country all feel that love is in the air – or maybe that’s just the scent of over-priced chocolates and those chalky candy hearts.

-Whether you love Valentine’s Day or you strongly dislike it, here’s something we can all agree on: Valentine’s Day can get expensive.
-A survey from Ebates.ca found the average Canadian will spend about $200 on gifts for their partner.
+Not everyone is head over heels for Valentine’s Day.
+And for good reason, it would seem: Valentine’s Day can get expensive.
+A survey from Ebates.ca found the average Canadian spends about $200 on gifts for their partner.

 For many of us, this may seem a little out of reach.
-If you’re on a budget, here’s how to have a cheap yet meaningful day of love.1.
+If you’re worried you won’t be able to woo your love without breaking the bank this Valentine’s day, read on for ideas to have a cheap yet meaningful day of love.1.
 Go for memorable experiences, rather than material things

 Checking your credit score with Borrowell is 100% free.
 Plus, you and your partner can do it together – how romantic is that?